Dogs are not permitted on the island from April 13-September 12Find out more

 If that’s not possible, all-terrain pushchairs can be used to explore the island village, but steep, slippery and uneven cobbled slopes to the castle mean there’s no pushchair access.
 However, you can leave your pushchair with us in the special pushchair park and you can pick it up when you’re back.

-St Michael’s Mount is a rugged, island with rocky outcrops and steep precipices in parts.
-There is a working harbour with high walls and steep drops.
+St Michael’s Mount is an ancient, rugged island with rocky outcrops and steep precipices in parts.
+The working harbour and boat landings have high walls and steep drops.
 Parents must be responsible for the safety of their children at all times.

 What about feeding and changing?